w3c/wot/TF-TD/Tutorial.md

 * Name: Name of the property
 * OutputData: Which data type is associated with this property
 * Writeable: Is this property writeable (true/false).
+* Stability: [optional] Max time of stability of the property value in ms (0ms=stable/static property value)

 Note: If the property is writeable=true, then the property accepts inputData which has the same data type as defined by the outputData.